sql-machine-learning/elasticdl/elasticdl/doc/distributed_embedding_layer_design.md

 		slots = []
 		for var in var_list:
 			slots.append(self._slots[var])
-			# we should delete those slots from optimizer
+			# we should delete those slots from the optimizer
 			delete self._slots[var]
 		return slots